-Problems with Fiat Chrysler’s Pentastar 3.6L V6 engines have prompted a class action lawsuit, which alleges that the engines experience several defects that ultimately lead to engine failure.
+Fiat Chrysler’s Pentastar 3.6L V6 engines allegedly experience contamination of the engine oil, according to a class action lawsuit that claims defects lead to engine failure.

 - 2014–2016 Chrysler Town & Country

 What Causes The 3.6 Pentastar Engine Problems?